 - There is a need for suitable recruitment, recognition and support mechanisms for volunteers from diverse backgrounds, cultures, and life experiences.

 - The cost of volunteering, including training fees and volunteer out of pocket expenses such as travel were identified as an issue.

 - Many volunteers and volunteer managers noted the need for accessible and appropriate training to effectively carry out their roles.

 - Many aged care volunteers, managers and providers requested more support (e.g. fact sheets, short online training, handbooks).
-Volunteers also wanted regular feedback and direction, as well more respect from paid staff.
+Volunteers also wanted regular feedback and direction, as well as more respect from paid staff.

 - Managers and providers are experiencing significant difficulty in recruitment and retention of volunteers.